 I am so, so offended.

-I mean, literally, you had dopey Joe Biden going out there yesterday saying it's embarrassing for the country.
+I mean, literally, you had dopey Joe Biden going out there yesterday saying, it's embarrassing for the country.

 How many people took our children away from the television?

-Uh how many parents took their kids away from the television so they wouldn't see the violence erupting all over the country that Joe wouldn't condemn or even mention in the DNC?
+How many parents took their kids away from the television so they wouldn't see the violence erupting all over the country that Joe wouldn't condemn or even mention in the DNC?

 Is that now the standard?

-A little bit violent as he's shooting guns into rabbit holes to kill Bugs Bunny.
+You know, he's seriously a little bit violent as he's shooting guns into rabbit holes to kill Bugs Bunny.

 Do they watch football on Sunday?